 - Learn to read care labels on fabric items

-- Learn to knit, crochet, or hand-embroider simple projects
+- Learn to knit, crochet, or hand-embroider simple project

 - Explore the properties and care techniques for different types of fabric